Renault ZOE (2013-2019) electric motor, drive & performance

 Renault ZOE electric motor, 0-62mph and acceleration

-The ZOE defaults to an Eco mode every time you start it, which most of the time is absolutely fine, but it does rather neuter the acceleration so the car feels quite slow (even the R110) if you want to make a quick getaway into traffic.
+The ZOE defaults to an Eco mode every time you start it, which most of the time is absolutely fine, but it does rather neuter the acceleration so the car feels quite slow if you want to make a quick getaway into traffic.

 Overall, while the ZOE is no hellraiser, it's a cinch to drive around town, with light, intuitive controls and great refinement as well.

 Even so, the steering response is predictable, there’s enough grip to feel secure, and the ZOE proves generally calm and relaxing.
 The ride is a bit bouncy at times but it’s well damped enough that it doesn’t get uncomfortable.